 - Applications for the Fall 2020 Clinical Program may be submitted only between January 1, 2020 and April 1, 2020.

-- April 1, 2018 is the deadline for submitting an application for admission for August 2018.
+April 1, 2019 is the deadline for submitting an application for admission to August 2019 program.

 ALL steps above must be completed prior to these deadlines for your application to be considered!